-- Enter the appropriate MAC Address into the MAC Address field.
-The format of the MAC Address is XX-XX-XX-XX-XX-XX (X is any hexadecimal digit).
-For example: 00-0A-EB-B0-00-0B. - 2.
-Give a simple description for the wireless station in the Description field.
-For example: Wireless station A.

-- 3. Select Enabled or Disabled for this entry on the Status pull-down list. - 4.
+- 1. Enter the appropriate MAC Address into the MAC Address field.
+The format of the MAC Address is XX-XX-XX-XX-XX (X is any hexadecimal digit).
+For example: 00-0A-EB-00-07-8A. - 2.
+Enter a simple description of the wireless station in the Description field.
+For example: Wireless station A. - 3.
+Status Select Enabled or Disabled for this entry on the Status pull-down list. - 4.
 Click the Save button to save this entry.

 - 1. Click the Modify in the entry you want to modify.
 If you want to delete the entry, click the Delete.

 - 2. Modify the information.

-- 3. Click the Save button.
+- Click the Save button.